kdcouture/data-structures-and-algorithms/README.md

 contains()    O(n)    O(1)
 get()    O(n)    O(1)
 ## API
+## RepeatedWord
+repeatedWordCheck() - This method takes in an input string and will return the first word that is repeated regardless of capilization or punctuation.
 ## HashTable
 hash() - This method is the hash function for the table.
 add() - This method will add a new Key/Value pair into the hash table.